DevExpress/web-dashboard-demo/README.md

 </head>
 ```

-To get more details about the Web Dashboard server-side and client-side configuration, refer to [HTML5 JavaScript Dashboard Control](https://docs.devexpress.com/Dashboard/119108/building-the-designer-and-viewer-applications/web-dashboard/html5-javascript-dashboard-control).
+To get more details about the Web Dashboard server-side and client-side configuration, refer to [HTML JavaScript Dashboard Control](https://docs.devexpress.com/Dashboard/119108/building-the-designer-and-viewer-applications/web-dashboard/html-javascript-dashboard-control).

 ## License